Skip to main content

 30 mentions Positive Neutral Negative

 The gameplay of the game has received mixed reviews, with many players finding it repetitive and lacking depth, as it primarily revolves around grinding for resources without engaging mechanics or challenges.
 While some appreciate the relaxing nature and straightforward mechanics, others criticize the absence of complexity and excitement, comparing it unfavorably to similar titles like Hardspace: Shipbreaker.
-Overall, the game is seen as a mediocre experience that may improve with future updates but currently fails to captivate players.
+Overall, the gameplay is seen as mediocre, with potential for improvement as the game develops further.

 • “This game is very good in gameplay.
 I played the prologue, but it's still cool.
 Add info about what you get for the next level, for example, new boats, etc. Big ships are really big in this game; very cool, I love it.”